Forensic Evidence Collection for Texas Nurses

 - Outline the steps of evidence collection and preservation for common forensic situations.

 Violent crime is a growing issue that occurs nationally and globally.
 Every day, individuals are abused and victimized.
 As healers and caregivers, nurses come into contact with individuals who are victims of trauma—whether a motor vehicle accident, sexual assault, intimate partner violence, gunshots, psychological abuse, or pediatric and geriatric abuse.

-Fortunately, the objective documentation process is a standard function of nursing practice.
+The objective documentation process is a standard function of nursing practice.
 Preserving evidence expands the already natural nursing assessment and information-gathering components of the profession.
 The Emergency Nurses Association (ENA) acknowledges the collection of evidence as a part of emergency nursing practice and recognizes the need to be familiar with “the concepts and skills of evidence collection, written and photographic documentation, as well as testifying in legal proceedings” (ENA, 2010).
-Additionally, the International Association of Forensic Nurses (IAFN) provides leadership in forensic nursing practice by developing, promoting, and disseminating information about forensic nursing science (IAFN, 2014).
+Additionally, the International Association of Forensic Nurses (IAFN) provides leadership in forensic nursing practice by developing, promoting, and disseminating information about forensic nursing science (IAFN, 2017).

 When performing a forensic examination, nurses provide a detailed physical assessment, collect and preserve trace evidence, and carefully document all injuries or marks.
 This is done while being attentive to limit any further physical or psychological harm to the already-traumatized patient.